Tree Fertilization

 • Trees that we consider to be a “must-do” for tree fertilization include:

-• Fall color trees like ashes, birches, oaks and maple trees.
+• Fall color trees like ashes, birches, oaks, and maple trees.

 • Any tree under stressful conditions such as heat or drought stress, extreme cold, nutrient deprivation, and/or biotic stress such as insect pressure.